 In the course of his career in the Navy, he served as senior military assistant to the Secretary of the Navy and the Secretary of Defense.
 He led the Navy’s premier operational think tank for innovation, Deep Blue, immediately after the 9/11 attacks.
 Admiral Stavridis was promoted directly from 1-star rank to 3-star rank in 2004.

 He won the Battenberg Cup for commanding the top ship in the Atlantic Fleet and the Navy League John Paul Jones Award for Inspirational leadership, along with more than 50 U.S. and international medals and decorations, including 28 from foreign nations.
 He also commanded a Destroyer Squadron and a Carrier Strike Group, both in combat.

 In 2016, he was vetted for Vice President by Secretary Hillary Clinton, and subsequently invited to Trump Tower to discuss a cabinet position with President Donald Trump.

 He earned a PhD from The Fletcher School at Tufts, winning the Gullion prize as outstanding student in his class in 1983, as well as academic honors from the National and Naval War Colleges as a distinguished student.
 He speaks Spanish and French.

-Jim served as Dean of The Fletcher School of Law and Diplomacy from 2013-2018.
-He is happily married to Laura, and they have two daughters – one working at Google and the other a Nurse Practitioner, both married to physicians.
+He is happily married to Laura, and they have two daughters – one working at Google and the other a Nurse Practitioner and former naval officer, both married to physicians.